 You can contact the Student Affairs Officer, Soo Kwon, to discuss program cost and financial aid options: email@example.com.

 If I am interested in applying, what should I do?

-Applications for Fall 2019 will open until September 2018.
+Applications for Fall 2019 is now open.
 The deadline to apply is December 1, 2018.
-Visit Apply Now.and get started on your path to a new degree today.
+Visit Apply Now and get started on your path to a new degree today.